-The big news: Internet restored in Kashmir today, but no social media, and 9 other top stories
+The big news: Internet to be restored in Kashmir today, but no social media, and 9 other top stories

-Other headlines: The Bhima Koregaon case was handed over to NIA, and more than 20,000 passengers were screened in India for the Wuhan coronavirus.
+Other headlines: The Bhima Koregaon case was handed over to NIA, and the Wuhan coronavirus toll in China rose to 41.

 A look at the headlines right now: